dabbeg/dotfiles/README.md

 @./makeSymLinks.sh@

-## How to manage what dotfiles are moved into the dotfiles directory and symlinked
+## How to manage what dotfiles are used
 Simply open the script in an editor and add the filename in the files list in line 11.